 Sustainability Forum and Research

-Sustainability is a rapidly and continuously evolving field.
+Sustainability in architecture and construction is a rapidly and continuously evolving field.
 In order to not only keep up, but also stay ahead, we have an internal sustainability professional forum and several ongoing research projects with a sustainability profile.
-In our Sustainability Professional Forum, we share knowledge and experience across our projects and become skilled in the latest developments and knowledge.
+In our Sustainability Professional Forum, we share knowledge and experience across our projects and excel in the latest developments and knowledge in sustainable architecture.

 Through our research projects, we gain experience, concrete solutions and knowledge that breaks the boundaries of current requirements and standards and is at the forefront of development.
-Here, we work on, among other things, innovation in sustainable design processes and user involvement, new construction principles and materials, and adaptable art and daylight solutions.
+Here we are working on new thinking in sustainable design processes and user involvement, new construction principles and materials, and adaptable art and daylighting solutions.